openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

 The OMF coordinates and administers the development or adoption of pan-community standards that accelerate knowledge scaffolding among modeling scientists, and promote the creation and use of more reusable, replicable, interoperable, and reliable models.
-These standards include:
+These standards include, but are not limited to:

 -   **Discoverability and Accessibility:** Standards for accessibility ensure that model code is available in FAIR-aligned digital